 Entry Requirements and course requisites

 The Advanced Certificate of Histopathology for Dermoscopy is ideal for medical professionals who wish to better understand pathology test results which is critical for reaching appropriate diagnoses and planning treatment.
 The course is suitable for medical doctors as well as for International Medical Graduates.
-The course assumes no prior knowledge or training in the field.
+The course assumes that entrants have completed the Professional Certificate of Dermoscopy prior.
 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing in English is assumed.

 The Advanced Certificate of Histopathology for Dermoscopy offers an excellent opportunity to enhance your knowledge of skin pathology, biopsies, histology and dermoscopy in order to diagnose and manage the majority of skin lesions encountered in primary care.